-Copper, orange, yellow/amber and brown lens tints make an environment appear brighter and are commonly used in low-light conditions.
-These lens tints significantly block blue light and enhance contrast and depth perception making them helpful for overcast, hazy and foggy conditions.
+Copper, orange, yellow/amber and brown lens tints are helpful in low-light conditions because they make an environment appear brighter.
+They also enhance contrast and depth perception and are great for overcast, hazy and foggy conditions.

-Blue light, with its shorter wavelength, scatters easier than other colors and makes focusing on an object more difficult.
-Removing blue light, therefore, improves sharpness and depth perception and reduces eye fatigue.
-However, these lens tints do cause some degree of color distortion, though brown/bronze lenses do so considerably less than do yellow/amber or orange lenses.
+In addition, these lens tints block blue light.
+Blue light, with its shorter wavelength, scatters easier than other colors and makes focusing on objects difficult.
+Removing blue light improves sharpness and depth perception and reduces eye fatigue.
+These tints do cause some degree of color distortion, though brown/bronze lenses do so considerably less than the others.

-Professional drivers prefer Brown and Copper tinted lenses for increased visual clarity, but they also enhance the color red.
-It doesn’t take a rocket scientist to realize how important the color red is for drivers.
-Brake lights, stop lights and tail lights are all red, and they really stand out when wearing brown and copper colored lenses.
-The easier it is to see these important warning signals the faster you can react.
+People who drive a lot prefer brown and copper tints for increased visual clarity but also because they enhance the color red.
+So, since brake lights, stop lights and tail lights are all red, they’ll really stand out .
+The easier it is to see these important warning signals the faster reaction times become.

-Recent studies show new uses for lens tints that block blue light with potentially significant health benefits.
-Consider the following uses for these lenses:
+Recent studies now show even more uses for lens tints that block blue light.
+Turns out, these tents also have potentially significant health benefits.

-- Sleep problems – Excessive light, especially blue light given off by computer screens, televisions and ambient light in most homes, suppresses melatonin.
+- Sleep problems – Excessive light, especially blue light given off by electronics and ambient light, suppresses melatonin.
 Melatonin, our natural sleep hormone, helps us get to sleep.
-For those struggling falling asleep, wearing lenses that block blue light for an hour before bed may prevent melatonin suppression, thereby allowing individuals to fall asleep more quickly and easily.
+Wearing lenses that block blue light for an hour before bed may prevent melatonin suppression, thereby allowing individuals to fall asleep quicker and easier.

 While copper lenses block blue light better than the other lens tints, they may be too dark for many to wear inside.
-Yellow, amber, brown, and /bronze lenses still block enough blue light without the dimming effect and can still produce some of the same benefits mentioned above.
+Yellow, amber, brown, and /bronze lenses still block enough blue light without the dimming effect and can still produce some of the same benefits.

 Blue Light Exposure

-Finding ways to regulate exposure to blue light may not only help you sleep better, preserve eyesight and stabilize mood, it may also go a long way in benefiting overall wellness and longevity.
-Take time today to assess your situation to determine if blue light may be having a significant impact on your health.
+Finding ways to regulate exposure to blue light may help you sleep better, preserve eyesight and stabilize mood.
+It may also benefit overall wellness and longevity.
+Take time today to assess your situation to determine if blue light is significantly impacting your health.